-You probably have seen it before – or not – but there is a sneaky bait and switch trick used by some hackers.
+You probably have seen it before – or not – but there are sneaky bait and switch tricks used by hackers.
 It works like this: they register and set up a fraudulent website that is a very close misspelling of a legitimate one.
 For example, www.amercanexpress.com (don’t go there!) instead of www.americanexpress.com.

 By one estimate, there is over a 150,000,000 of phishing emails that go out EVERY DAY.
 Just in time for another Holiday Season, we thought it would be a useful reminder for our friends and clients to be on the lookout for Phishing Scam as you shop, do business, or spend time on social networks online.

 Some anti-virus software, such as our partner ESET product family (Smart Security, ESET Smart Security Premium, ESET Internet Security, and ESET NOD32 Antivirus) provide Anti-Phishing protection.
 With Anti-Phishing option (enable by default) you can block web sites known to distribute phishing content.

 When you access a phishing website, you will receive the following notification in your web browser.
 By clicking Ignore threat, or Proceed to the site options, you can access the website, and stop receiving a warning message about this site in the future: please, note that doing so is not recommended.
 Instead, double-check the spelling of the website you are going to visit.

 One of the safest things you can do is to bookmark the legitimate site once you are visiting it.
 Even if you don’t type the address by hand, but think of clicking on legitimate-looking link in an email, think twice before clicking: could it be phishing?
 Go to our bookmarks.
 This way you can access legitimate site through bookmarks rather than relying on your fast-typing fingers or potentially bogus links.
 Make sure to do a regular audit of your bookmarks!

 Be on alert about Phishing